dbt-labs/docs.getdbt.com/website/docs/docs/supported-databases/profile-redshift.md

 If you receive the "You must specify a region" error when using IAM Authentication, then your aws credentials are likely misconfigured.
 Try running `aws configure` to set up AWS access keys, and pick a default region.
+If you have any questions, please refer to the official AWS documentation on [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 <File name='~/.dbt/profiles.yml'>